yan-soon/tp/docs/DeveloperGuide.md

 7. `GemCommand.execute()` then calls its own method `setSem1Storage` and `setSem2Storage` to create 2 `GemCommandStorage`
 objects.

-8. Within the `setSem1Storage` and `setSem2Storage` methods, multiple method calls are made to set up the `sem1Storage` and `sem2Storage` objects with the all the relevant GE modules.
+8. Within the `setSem1Storage` and `setSem2Storage` methods, various method calls are made for each GE pillar (Eg. GET, GER) to set up the `sem1Storage` and `sem2Storage` objects with the all the relevant `sem1GeModules` and `sem2GeModules`.

-9. Then, all the modules from both storages are compiled with `setCompiledModules` from the `GemCommandStorage` class.

-10. Finally, a `CommandResult` is created with the compiled modules, displaying all the available GE modules by Semester.
+9. Finally, a `CommandResult` is created with both the `sem1GeModules` and `sem2GeModules`, displaying all the available GE modules by Semester.

 The following sequence diagram illustrates how the `gem` command is executed.